Commitment to an ambitious and urgent climate action

 (1) During the last three years

-Data at the close of the Nine months 2020.
+Data at the close of the Fiscal year 2020.

-With an emission-free production of 79 % at the close of the Nine months 2020, the Iberdrola group has a CO2 emission intensity amongst the lowest of all energy companies at home and abroad.
-Likewise, the investment strategy in clean energy and networks will enable the company to be carbon neutral in Europe by 2030 — its CO2/kWh emissions are already two thirds lower than the European average — and to reduce its global CO2 emissions by 86 %, to 50g/kWh (70g/kWh by the end of 2025).
+With an emission-free production of 79 % at the close of the Fiscal year 2020, the Iberdrola group has a CO2 emission intensity amongst the lowest of all energy companies at home and abroad.
+Likewise, the investment strategy in clean energy and networks will enable the company to be carbon neutral in Europe by 2030 — its CO2/kWh emissions are already half or almost three times less than its main competitors — and to reduce its global CO2 emissions by 86 %, to 50g/kWh (70g/kWh by the end of 2025).
 Find out more about our emissions in the greenhouse gas emissions inventory.

 We manage the risks and opportunities of climate change